 How will it work and how do I sign up for appointments?

 When students check-in at registration, they may sign up during the career counseling event window.
 Sign up sheets will be available in the event room.
 Each of the scheduled appointments will be 30 minutes in length.

 Some counselors will also be available on a walk-in basis for quick questions you may have in connection with the career fair itself.

-Only law firms that have a non-discrimination policy that includes sexual orientation are eligible to recruit at the Career Fair.
+Only law firms that have a non-discrimination policy that includes sexual orientation and gender identity/expression are eligible to recruit at the Career Fair.

 Membership in the National LGBT Bar Association is open to all lawyers, legal professionals, law students and other individuals in the legal profession without regard to age, race, religion, gender, color, national origin, ancestry, disability, political affiliation, sexual orientation, or gender identity or expression.

 The Lavender Law® Conference and Career Fair actively seeks the involvement of individuals from every segment of the legal community, and particularly welcomes the participation of people of color, transgender persons and persons, with disabilities.